DavyLss/offline-passbolt/README.md

 $EDITOR .env
 ```

-### 3. TLS certificate handling
+### 3. TLS handling

-Recommended production mode:
+For production, provide:
-- provide `certs/passbolt.crt`
+- `certs/passbolt.crt`
-- provide `certs/passbolt.key`
+- `certs/passbolt.key`
-- use an internal certificate matching `PASSBOLT_FQDN`

-Fallback lab mode:
+These should match `PASSBOLT_FQDN` and come from the customer's internal PKI when possible.

-- if no certificate files are present, `preflight.sh` generates a **local self-signed certificate** automatically
+If no certificate files are present, `preflight.sh` generates a local self-signed certificate automatically.
-- this is suitable for tests, demos, and isolated validation
-- replace it before production handover
+That fallback is useful for lab, demo, or validation use.
+It should be replaced before production handover.

 ### 4. Install